Skip to content

 Location: api/[feature]/dto/[operation].go

-Purpose: Define request/response schemas
+Purpose: Define request/response schemas for API contracts

 Responsibilities:

-• Input validation
+• Input validation with JSON binding tags

-• Output formatting
+• Output formatting for API responses

-• Type safety
+• Type safety for request/response data

-• API contract documentation
+• API contract tableation

 go

-type BlogCreate struct {
+type InfoSample struct {

 }